Spyware: History

 As personal computers and broadband connections became more common, the use of the internet for e-commerce transactions rose.
 Early retailers included book dealer Amazon.com and CD retailer CDNOW.com, which both were founded in 1994.
 As competition over customers intensified, some e-commerce companies turned to questionable methods to entice customers into completing transactions with them.

 The first recorded use of the term spyware occurred on October 16, 1995, in a Usenet post that poked fun at Microsoft's business model.
 Spyware at first denoted software meant for espionage purposes.
 However, in early 2000 the founder of Zone Labs, Gregor Freund, used the term in a press release for the ZoneAlarm Personal Firewall.

-In early 2000, Steve Gibson formulated the first description of spyware after realizing software that stole his personal information had been installed on his computer.

-Spyware is any software that employs a user's internet connection in the background or "backchannel" without their knowledge or consent.
+In early 2000, Steve Gibson formulated the first description of spyware after realizing software that stole his personal information had been installed on his computer: "Spyware is any software which employs a user's Internet connection in the background (the so-called "backchannel") without their knowledge or explicit permission."

 Later in 2000, a parent using ZoneAlarm was alerted to the fact that Reader Rabbit, educational software marketed to children by the Mattel toy company, was surreptitiously sending data back to Mattel.
 Since then, "spyware" has taken on its present sense.

 According to a 2005 study by AOL and the National Cyber-Security Alliance, 61 percent of surveyed users' computers were infected with some form of spyware.
 92 percent of surveyed users with spyware reported that they did not know of its presence, and 91 percent reported that they had not given permission for the installation of the spyware.

 As of 2006, spyware has become one of the preeminent security threats to computer systems running Microsoft Windows operating systems.
 Computers on which Internet Explorer (IE) was the primary browser are particularly vulnerable to such attacks, not only because IE was the most widely used, but also because its tight integration with Windows allows spyware access to crucial parts of the operating system.

 Before Internet Explorer 6 SP2 was released as part of Windows XP Service Pack 2, the browser would automatically display an installation window for any ActiveX component that a website wanted to install.
 The combination of user ignorance about these changes, and the assumption by Internet Explorer that all ActiveX components are benign, helped to spread spyware significantly.
 Many spyware components would also make use of exploits in JavaScript, Internet Explorer and Windows to install without user knowledge or permission.

 The Windows Registry contains multiple sections where modification of key values allows software to be executed automatically when the operating system boots.
 Spyware can exploit this design to circumvent attempts at removal.
 The spyware typically links itself to each location in the registry that allows execution.
 Once running, the spyware will periodically check if any of these links are removed.
 If so, they will be automatically restored.
 This ensures that the spyware will execute when the operating system is booted, even if some (or most) of the registry links are removed.